avargasv/ZIO-Dialogue-3/postIOMonad.md

   val res = square(sum(5, square(3)))
 ```
 and apply the procedure just described to the evaluation of `res` (the == symbol can be read as "is equivalent
-to what follows, by the substitution principle applied for the reason indicated"):
+to what follows, by the substitution principle applied for the reason indicated within braces"):
 ```
 square(sum(5, square(3)))
 == { definition of square }